mertid/MySimpleTest/README.md

 The tealium-tvos library will output to a folder named tealium-tvos on the same level as the tealium-apple-builder folder.

+## CFBundleSupportedPlatforms

+!!!
+All simulator options need to be stripped from any framework's info.plist !!!
+Possibly some bug with just XCode 7

 ---
 Copyright (C) 2012-2015, Tealium Inc.